cultureandempire/cultureandempire.github.io/cande.md

 However, if we see property as monopoly control over some assets in order to stop cheats, then we can definitely measure the pros and cons of that monopoly.
 People are assets, yet there is a profound difference between assigning the monopoly of control over a person to that individual (freedom) or to another person (slavery).

-To understand the costs and benefits of property law, understand that creating de jure property titles does not create assets except in a corrupt legal system.
+It becomes easier to measure the costs and benefits of property law once we understand creating de jure property titles does not create assets except in a corrupt legal system.
 Property can be a container for assets.
 However, those assets exist with or without property law.
 Let me make this clear by comparing two situations.

 * The city owns a large apartment complex built to house poor people.
 Under a new right-wing mayor, the city sells the apartments to their owners at a low cost.
 The new owners repaint and repair their apartments, and sell them to others at the higher market price.
 Have we now created assets?
 We've certainly created property.
 However, any assets we've "created" has actually come from someone else's pocket.
 That is not wealth creation, indeed it is theft.